gauravmehra1987/dragontool/README.md

 This website makes extensive used of the *Grunt.js* build tool.
 There's a bunch of things happening in the background, but all you need to know, are just a few tasks:

 Task				| Description
 --------------------| -----------
 `squeaky-clean` 	| this task removes all generated content such as `*.css` and minified `*.js` files, .NET views and temporary images.
 You **must** run this command before committing any changes to the repo.
 `tidy` 				| same as above except it does not remove icon files - as they can't be generated on a Windows machine.
 `generate` 			| generates web fonts, PNG fallbacks for SVGs, image sprites, icons, etc. This task references `tidy` at the very beginning, so running it will remove any generated content along with the .NET views.
-`windows` 		| same as above but does not generate icons.
+`generate-windows` 	| same as above but does not generate icons.
 `templates` 		| generates .NET views and copies them into the `dotnet/` folder.
 `dotnet` 			| same as above but also copies the assets over to the `dotnet/` folder.
 `compile` 			| compiles JavaScript and LESS files without minification.
 `build`				| compiles, then minifies JavaScript and LESS and runs `grunt dotnet` afterwards.

 Typing `grunt` will run `grunt compile` and then `grunt watch`.